JeffHyde/SwiftUIComponentKit/README.md

 ```

 ### 4. Reusable and Modular UI Components
-All components within the library are built to be reusable.
-The enum structure makes it easy to manage and add new components to the system.
-For example, you can add more component cases to the ViewComponent enum (e.g., TextFieldComponentView or ButtonGroupComponentView) without disrupting the existing structure.

-The components are modular and designed to work together, making it possible to compose complex UIs by combining simpler components.
+The library’s enum-based structure makes components modular, reusable, and easy to extend.
+It enables developers to compose complex UIs by combining simpler components efficiently.

 ### 5. Testability
 By leveraging MVVM and Combine, the library enforces a structure that is inherently testable.
 Each ViewModel can be unit tested independently of the UI, ensuring the behavior of the components is verified without needing to interact with the user interface.